 This new film screening series from Docs In Progress pairs seasoned and emerging documentary filmmakers whose films share a genre or theme.
 Each program will include a screening of a work-in-progress by an emerging documentary filmmaker followed by a feedback session with the audience and the seasoned filmmaker as respondent.
 This will be followed by a new look at a classic film by the seasoned filmmaker.

-Sunday, August 6: Spotlight on Personal Documentaries
+August 6, 2017: Spotlight on Personal Documentaries

 This program is organized by Docs In Progress and made possible through the support of